rorodata/lambdapool/README.md

 > Note: The above example assumes that the functions are already deployed to Lambda, as shown [here](#deployment)

+## Prerequisite Credentials

+Lambda Pool requires at the least an IAM user with the policy action `lambda:*`.
+In production scenarios, [Principle of Least Privilege][polp] should be followed and more granular access should be given based on who is using Lambda Pool (Principle of Least Privilege).
+For example, `lambda:InvokeFunction` policy action is sufficient to use the `LambdaPool` and `LambdaExecutor` constructs but an user with those credentials can not create a Lambda function with the CLI.

+For more information, you can read the [AWS Lambda Permissions documentation][aws-lambda-permissions-docs].

 ## Limitations

 - Serialization of the payload is being a hurdle.
 Need to find better solutions than Cloudpickle.